ahnpj/security-operations-workflows/threat-intelligence-and-enrichment/misp-ioc-enrichment-and-correlation/workflow-execution.md

 Finally, the investigation concluded with review of the MISP Galaxy entry associated with Lorenz Ransomware.
 Unlike Attributes, which primarily contain technical indicators such as hashes, IP addresses, filenames, and URLs, the Galaxy section provided higher-level contextual intelligence about the ransomware group itself.
 Reviewing the Lorenz Ransomware galaxy entry revealed that the group had been active since at least February 2021.
 This demonstrated how MISP combines both low-level operational indicators and broader adversary intelligence to support long-term threat tracking, campaign attribution, ransomware profiling, and strategic threat analysis.

-Overall, the lab demonstrated how modern threat intelligence investigations involve far more than simply collecting indicators of compromise.
+Overall, the experience demonstrated how modern threat intelligence investigations involve far more than simply collecting indicators of compromise.
 Analysts continuously pivot between operational artifacts, malware reports, vulnerability research, ransomware intelligence, behavioral analysis, external reporting, and adversary context in order to build a complete understanding of malicious activity and improve detection, threat hunting, incident response, and defensive decision-making capabilities.

 ---